graphql/graphql-spec/rfcs/InputUnion.md

 * ✂️ Objection: The addition of a polymorphic input type shouldn't depend on the ability to change the type of an existing field or an existing usage pattern.
 One can always add new fields that leverage new features.
 * ✂️ Objection: May break variable names?
 Only avoided with care
+* ✂️ Objection: There are different ways people are working around the lack of input unions so it likely won't be feasible to come up with a non-breaking migration path for all of them.

 | [1][solution-1] | [2][solution-2] | [3][solution-3] | [4][solution-4] | [5][solution-5] |
 |----|----|----|----|----|